-South Texas farm family improves soil through reduced tillage.
+This South Texas farm family is improving soil through reduced tillage.

 Jon and Kelly Whatley produce cotton, corn and grain sorghum at J&K Whatley Farms in South Texas with conservation in mind.